ucsb-cs148/s21/_lectures/lect18.md

 # ESCIs (Course Evaluations)

 You are likely getting many reminders from the automated system about course evaluations (ESCIs).
-I would like to also remind you to please take a moment to enter your feedback about the course.
+I would like to also remind you to please take a moment before the deadline on **Friday June 4th** to enter your feedback about the course.
 It is very important for the university to evaluate the quality of instructor's teaching (Question A) and the overall quality of the course (Question B).

 A project-oriented course such as CS148 emphasizes learning by doing and the experience of working in teams over lectures and traditional exams and homeworks.
 If you see value in that approach, please do consider mentioning it as there are always debates on the future structure of the curriculum.